zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/ecanvas.md

 ### Overview

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tTio3SsVMvc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-In August 2018, a team led by Dr Ong Lay Teen, a Senior System Engineer at GovTech, visited [Cerebral Palsy Alliance Singapore (CPAS)](http://cpas.org.sg/) to discuss how the Sensor Platforms and Internet of Things (SIOT) team could develop new assistive technologies to aid Persons with Disabilities (PWDs).
+In August 2018, a team led by Dr Ong Lay Teen, a Senior System Engineer at GovTech, visited [Cerebral Palsy Alliance Singapore (CPAS)](http://cpas.org.sg/){:target="_blank"} to discuss how the Sensor Platforms and Internet of Things (SIOT) team could develop new assistive technologies to aid Persons with Disabilities (PWDs).
 The team was introduced to Elaine, a 19-year-old who was born with cerebral palsy, a lifelong physical disability that affects both her movement and posture.
 Elaine is a mouth painter due to limitations in her mobility and requires the assistance of volunteers at CPAS to move her canvas and dispense paint for her.
-Inspired and moved by Elaine’s passion for painting, the team developed the [eCanvas](https://www.tech.gov.sg/scewc2019/ecanvas) – a voice-controlled device that would allow Elaine to paint seamlessly despite her physical limitations.
+Inspired and moved by Elaine’s passion for painting, the team developed the eCanvas – a voice-controlled device that would allow Elaine to paint seamlessly despite her physical limitations.
 Leveraging neural network technology, the eCanvas project was specifically designed to be voice-controlled due to Elaine’s strong verbal capabilities.

 ### What is eCanvas?